-Copyright: © 2022 Ajong et al. This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Copyright: © 2023 Zhou et al. This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

-Data Availability: All relevant data are within the paper and its Supporting information file.
+Data Availability: All relevant data are within the manuscript and its Supporting Information files.

 Competing interests: The authors have declared that no competing interests exist.

 Facial paralysis is a peripheral neuropathy resulted from malfunction of facial nerves, patients will have facial asymmetry symptoms ranging from a few days to a few months .
 Unfortunately, nearly a third of patients still struggle to return to normal after a period of treatment .
 Patients with facial paralysis in the course of more than two months and the facial muscle function has not been significantly recovered, it is considered to be a stubborn disease, known as intractable facial paralysis (IFP) .
 Long-term facial asymmetry symptoms bring appearance anxiety to patients, which could affect patients’ social interaction seriously and even lead to depression .
 Therefore, in order to better ameliorate the patient’s facial asymmetry, it is necessary to take appropriate and more effective therapeutic interventions during treatment.

 At present, there have multiple salvage therapy for IFP, including glucocorticoid, neurotrophic drug, botulinum toxin, physical rehabilitation, acupuncture and moxibustion and so on [5,6].
 Recent years, people began to pay attention to the application of instrumental physical therapies in the recovery process of patients with facial paralysis, laser with low level and electrical stimulation have been shown to effectively improved paralytic facial muscle function .